elyor0529/requests/README.md

 requests uses custom [Request](https://godoc.org/github.com/jochasinga/requests#Request) and [Response](https://godoc.org/github.com/jochasinga/requests#Response) types to embed standard [http.Request](https://golang.org/pkg/net/http/#Request), [http.Response](https://golang.org/pkg/net/http/#Response), and [http.Client](https://golang.org/pkg/net/http/#Client)
-in order to insert helper methods, make configuring options atomic, and [handle asynchronous errors](#handling-async-errors).
+in order to insert helper methods, make configuring options **atomic**, and [handle asynchronous errors](#handling-async-errors).

+The principle is, the caller should be able to set all the configurations on the "Request" instead of doing it on the client, transport, vice versa.
+For instance, `Timeout` can be set on the `Request`.

 ```go